 Consider this an introduction.
 The next few steps should be coming relatively quickly because I’m practically there.

 I am going to publish my first work.
 This is new to me, and it’s very exciting.
 I could fall flat on my face, I could turn out okay.
 Who knows?

 Case in point, I got it in my head that I needed to get a camera.
 Not wanted, needed.
 Not a digital, film.
 It had to be a discontinued film camera from the 80s or earlier because the high definition digital camera on my Android phone wasn’t cutting it anymore (he says in a tone more closely resembling a question than a statement).

 For about a week straight, I gave myself a crash course on exposure, aperture settings, lighting, film speed.
 I basically crammed a semester’s worth of Art School into a few days because it wasn’t the camera that I really needed.
 Oh nonono.
 See, the camera wasn’t the end result.
 It was a means to which I will get to an end result.

 This wasn’t a spur of the moment thing either.
 This wasn’t some random impulse buy.
 This wasn’t an urge to satisfy some irrational yearning for some random material object that I will most assuredly purchase but never use because reasons.
 I attribute this particular need to discovering Lomography back in 1999.
-Since then, I have desired to someday purchase a Holga or a Diana of my very own for the soul purpose of capturing a moment from the hip, and framing it.
+Since then, I have desired to someday purchase a Holga or a Diana of my very own for the sole purpose of capturing a moment from the hip, and framing it.

 But why stop there?
 Why just decorate my own walls?
 Makes no sense to be completely selfish.
 Why not sell my photos?
 I could start a little cottage industry on Etsy.
 I could build a website.
 I could I could I could…